-Diamond's real achievement was scale.
+Diamond's central achievement was scale.
 He wrote large explanations in an era suspicious of large explanations and got millions of people to read them anyway.

 He built a public career out of intellectual range